jtdhartnett-afk/JohnHartnett.github.io/_pages/about.md

 ## Extracurriculars

-* **python course at Makenspires** - A course that covered the basics of python and some more.
+* **Python course at Makenspires** - A course that covered the basics of python and some more.
-* **java course at Makenspires** – A java course that taught the basics of java and was put to use by creating Minecraft mods from scratch
+* **Java course at Makenspires** – A Java course that taught the basics of java and was put to use by creating Minecraft mods from scratch

 ## Experiences

-**First Tech Challange** - A team competition which includes building a robot to perform certain tasks.
+**First Tech Challenge** - A team competition which includes building a robot to perform certain tasks.

 ## Technical Skills